cjmellor/approval/README.md

 ## Usage

-> This packages utilises Enums, so both PHP 8.1 and Laravel 9 must be used.
+> The package utilises Enums, so both PHP 8.1 and Laravel 9 must be used.
 >
 > **Note** This package does not approve/deny the data for you, it just stores the new/amended data into the database.
 It is up to you to decide how you implement a function to approve or deny the Model.